chrischongyj/daily-news/docs/index.md

 **[Host an event beyond the main event: Apply to host a Side Event at TechCrunch Disrupt 2025](https://techcrunch.com/2025/08/29/host-an-event-beyond-the-main-event-apply-to-host-a-side-event-at-techcrunch-disrupt-2025/)**
 *startup* · 2025-08-29 · **Imp 4/5** — Entities: TechCrunch, founders, VCs, tech innovators

-TechCrunch Disrupt 2025 invites startups to host Side Events from October 25-31 in San Francisco, enhancing networking opportunities for founders, VCs, and tech innovators.
-Applications are free, and events will be promoted to maximize attendance.
+TechCrunch Disrupt 2025 invites startups to host Side Events during Disrupt Week, enhancing networking opportunities for founders and VCs.
+Events can range from workshops to pitch-offs, with promotional support provided.
+Applications are free, and early registration for the main event is encouraged.

 **[EU to tap entire €150bn loans-for-arms programme](https://www.ft.com/content/2bcca8ea-69b1-4c2a-8be2-a679ec6ac9e9)**
 *finance* · 2025-08-29 · **Imp 4/5** — Entities: EU, defense sector